Hero Swoosh Image

 • Single-story living, often with open floor plans

-• Private entrances, driveways and often garages
+• Private entrances, driveways and garages

 • Lower maintenance than a traditional single-family home